-In the morning you will need to go out, and open the coop door.
-If you are free ranging your birds, you will also be opening the chicken run door also.
+First thing in the morning you’ll need to go out and open the coop door.
+If you’re free ranging your birds, you’ll also be opening the chicken run door.

-Throughout the day, you should check for eggs.
-I like to check on them also, just to make sure they are all ok.
+Throughout the day, I usually check for eggs.
+I like to check on them also, just to make sure they are all ok throughout the day.